As Speculation Grows On Possible Denver Broncos Sale, Who'd Buy Them?

 Probable?

 “Years ago we heard of Peyton Manning, and John Elway still comes to the surface.
 But again it’s hard to say if those guys are still in play,” said sports marketer Dan Price of Adrenalin Sports Marketing.
 The reality is with that kind of cost, the buyers will be in a league of their own.
-“I think that you have a smaller group of people that can afford the teams, and the minute you’re starting to reach out to people that are in the billion club versus the million club, it may not even be people that you know.”READ MORE: 'We Are At A Boiling Point': Homeless Encampments Proliferate, Property Owners Express Frustration
+“I think that you have a smaller group of people that can afford the teams, and the minute you’re starting to reach out to people that are in the billion club versus the million club, it may not even be people that you know.”READ MORE: Polis Signs Transition Law For Coal-Dependent Workers, Towns

 Controlling owners must have nearly a third of the share of the team.
 But there are many partnerships.
 America’s rich is a changing set.